nickmonad/bips.dev/web/content/339/index.md

 2. The protocol version of nodes implementing this BIP must be set to 70016 or higher.
-3. The wtxidrelay message MUST be sent in response to a version message from a peer whose protocol version is &gt;= 70016 and prior to sending a verack.
+3. The wtxidrelay message MUST be sent in response to a version message from a peer whose protocol version is \>= 70016 and prior to sending a verack.
 A wtxidrelay message received after a verack message MUST be ignored or treated as invalid.
 4. A new inv type MSG\_WTX (0x00000005) is added, for use in both inv messages and getdata requests, indicating that the hash being referenced is a transaction's wtxid.
 In the case of getdata